 The 640-page legislation contains many tax provisions, with Congress retroactively extending a number of tax provisions for one year so they were effective for 2017 only.

 The act also contained a number of disaster relief provisions, many of them for victims of the California wildfires.
 The act also contained some special relief provisions for Puerto Rico.

 Qualified wildfire distributions: The act provides that the 10% additional tax imposed by Sec.
 72(t) on early distributions from a qualified retirement plan will not apply to any "qualified wildfire distribution."
 A qualified wildfire distribution is any distribution (up to $100,000) from a plan described in Sec.
 402(c)(8)(B) made to a "qualified individual" during prescribed periods.
 A qualified wildfire distribution can be made to an individual whose principal place of abode during any portion of the period from Oct.
 8, 2017, to Dec.
-31, 2017, is located in the California wildfire disaster area and who has sustained an economic loss by reason of the wildfires to which the declaration of the area relates.
+31, 2017, is located in the California wildfire disaster area (as defined by the act) and who has sustained an economic loss by reason of the wildfires to which the declaration of the area relates.

 In addition to relief from the Sec.
 72(t) penalty, the act allows eligible taxpayers to spread out any income inclusion resulting from those distributions over a three-year period, beginning with the tax year the distribution is required to be included in income.
 The distributions are also exempt from the trustee-to-trustee transfer and withholding rules.

 Repayments: Taxpayers who receive qualified wildfire distributions can repay them into a qualified plan (other than an individual retirement account (IRA)) within three years of the distribution, and the repayment will be treated as an eligible rollover distribution.
 Repayments to IRAs will be treated as transfers from an eligible retirement plan in a direct trustee-to-trustee transfer within 60 days of the distribution.